Lokstar/Patrycjusz-hexapod/README.md

 # Patrycjusz-hexapod
 ![Photo of hexa body](./img/hexa.png)
->The jurney from zero to archive a fully working 3d printed hexapod 18 dof.
+>The journey from zero to hero.
+Triyng to archive a fully working 3d printed hexapod 18 dof.
 No previous knowlege of 3d designing or printing.
 Self lerning and my determination brought me to this ...

 ## Table of content
 * [Status](#status)